| Pieces

 seemed warranted.
 These are the most potent

-infantry units yet presented in the series;
+infantry units presented in Panzer Grenadier.

 Medium Tanks